Simple Solutions to Your Six Most Frustrating Laundry Problems

 For a seamless laundry experience every time, follow our troubleshooting tips to address everything from yellowed socks to static cling.

-Solution: It's time to deep-clean your washing machine.
-Run a short, hot Wash cycle with detergent, then rinse with plain water.
-If the machine is exceptionally dirty or requires sanitizing, add 3/4 cup of bleach and 1 tablespoon powdered laundry detergent, fill the washer with warm water, and let it sit in the machine for a few minutes.
+It's time to deep-clean your washing machine.
+Run a short, hot wash cycle with detergent, then rinse with plain water.
+If the machine is exceptionally dirty or requires sanitizing, add 3/4 cup of bleach and one tablespoon powdered laundry detergent, fill the washer with warm water and let it sit in the machine for a few minutes.
 Then drain and rinse a few times with plain water to eliminate any traces of dirt or bleach.

-Solution: Remove clothes from the dryer while still slightly damp (allow to air-dry before folding or putting away).
+Remove clothes from the dryer while still slightly damp (allow to air-dry before folding or putting away).
 You can stop electrical charges from building up by using a humidifier to add moisture to the air inside your home.
-When purchasing clothing, keep in mind that natural fabrics like cotton and wool are less likely than synthetic fibers -- such as rayon, polyester, and nylon -- to produce static.
+When purchasing clothing, keep in mind that natural fabrics like cotton and wool are less likely than synthetic fibers—such as rayon, polyester, and nylon—to produce static.

 If the clothes you're wearing are clinging, mist the air with water from a spray bottle, then walk through it to discharge the static.
 You can also mist clothing with an antistatic spray, which essentially coats the surface of the fabric with salts that absorb moisture in the air.
 Prevent static cling by using a quarter of a dryer sheet (instead of a whole one) or rubbing one teaspoon of liquid softener into a damp washcloth and placing it in the dryer with the clothes.
 Dryer sheets tend to be better static inhibitors than liquid softeners.

 Your iron leaves rust stains on your clothing.